 Global Climate Change Mosaics

-The COP 15 and COP 17 Mosaics engaged students in academic study of issues and policies related to global climate change prior to their participation in COP 15 and COP 17 as UN delegates in Copenhagen, Denmark (2009) and in Durban, South Africa (2011).
+The COP 15, COP 17, and COP 20 Mosaics engaged students in academic study of issues and policies related to global climate change prior to their participation in COP 15, COP 17, and COP 20 as UN delegates in Copenhagen, Denmark (2009) in Durban, South Africa (2011), and in Lima, Peru (2014).

 During the Steelton Mosaics, students and faculty members met with workers, teachers, local business people, and residents of the multi-ethnic community of Steelton, Pennsylvania to explore questions of mutual interest: how to raise a family, earn a living, and sustain faith in a community hit hard by deindustrialization.
 In 2001, students focused on work, family, and migration narratives among members of the African-American community.